 Since photosynthesis provides energy for growth and dry matter for yield, it is important that leaf area be established rapidly and protected throughout the growing season.
 Early in the plant's growth, the leaf blades are the major photosynthetic organs.
 The rate of leaf area establishment depends on temperature, but can be increased by high nitrogen fertilization and seeding rates.
 The duration of leaf function is also important for maximum grain yield.
 The maximum leaf area is usually reached about heading, then declines during grain growth when the demand is great for photosynthate (products of photosynthesis).
 As the lower leaves die, the upper leaf blades, leaf sheaths, and heads become very important as photosynthetic sources for grain filling.
 For maximum yields, the last two leaf blades and sheaths, as well as the head and awns, are particularly important.
 Barley also has a limited capacity to mobilize substances that were produced and stored earlier in the growing season if conditions reduce the capacity of the plants to produce current photosynthate.

 Although a number of growth staging systems are available, the Zadoks system is the most comprehensive and may serve as the most helpful guide when making management decisions.
 Recognizing barley growth stages is important to the producer because many of today's agricultural chemicals must be applied at critical times.
 By using the physiological maturity indicators, harvest decisions can also be made that will maximize crop yield potential.
 Basing management decisions on an understanding of barley growth and development is essential to profitable production.

 P.M.
 Anderson is a former graduate research assistant and E.A.
-Oelke is a professor in Department of Agronomy and Plant Genetics and an agronomist with the University's Minnesota Extension Service.
+Oelke is a professor in Department of Agronomy and Plant Genetics and an agronomist with the University's Minnesota Extension.
 S.R.
 Simmons is a professor in Agronomy and Plant Genetics.